 But for this type of collective response to work, we need to have expertise.
 None of the accomplishments listed above would happen without many thousands of experts in many hundreds of areas coming together to pool their knowledge and experience.
 For democracy, crowdsourcing, collective intelligence to work, there must be an element of competence in many areas of endeavor.

-The uninsured rate and the ACA are also examples of what happens when we stop working together, when we stop pooling our intelligence, education, experience, and skills.
-After each mass shooting, we deliberately stop working together.
+The uninsured rate and the ACA are also examples of what happens when we work together, when we pool our intelligence, education, experience, and skills.
+Contrast that with our reactions to mass shootings: we deliberately stop working together.
 It is as deliberate an act as inaction can be.

 After the shooting at Umpqua Community College, Obama pointed our utter lack of collective action: